souravs17031999/opioner-backend/README.md

 - SENDGRID_API_KEY_PROD

 ### Notes:
-- The actual database for app will be mounted automatically at data directory.
+- The actual database for app will be mounted automatically at `dbdata` directory owned by docker.
 - You can use Jenkins build locally for testing your changes as it already contains `test` stage which needs to pass all the tests added.
 - For testing purpose, it will automatically create the test database in Jenkins build and will be removed after the container stops.
 - Jenkins CI/CD is already configured in Jenkinsfile and Makefile.
 - We will use dockers to deploy the app in production.
+- `dbinit` contains test data to be migrated while starting postgres container and can be used for testing.
+- Currently, db migration step has been added in `auth-service`, in future it maybe be segragated.
+- Currently, we have total 5 services: `auth-service`, `user-service`, `product-service`, `notification-service`, `cron-service`.